 The original recipe is from BHG.com and is published in Better Homes & Gardens 2014 The Ultimate Cookie Book.
-I sent the recipe in to the magazine for a monthly recipe contest in 2007 and won an honorable mention prize of $200.
+I sent the recipe in to the magazine for a monthly recipe contest in 2007 and won an honorable mention prize.

 They are a refreshing take on the classic Lemon Bar.
 If you like Mojito cocktails, you’ll love these cookie bars!